The Probability of Life2020 Mar 27

 There is a final, special kind of unlikeliness.
 It is a sequence that has the power to predictably and reliably change the future, and it is very different from all the previous kinds.
 Consider the order in the process for making a house, or the sequence of events for launching a rocket.
 These are not sequences that could be expected to occur randomly.
 If these sequences are done wrong, then there will be a problem and sometimes the effort is a spectacular failure.
 If they are done correctly, we can be reasonably confident of success. note

-There is no necessity that a process will make things work.
-This is because there are many more ways to make a process fail than there are to make it work.
-A sequence like this that makes things work is a functionally specified sequence.
+Salt cubes have their shape as a matter of necessity.
+However, there is no necessity that some random process will be a sequence that makes things work.
+There are simply many more ways to make a process fail than there are to make it work.
+A sequence that makes things work is a functionally specified sequence.

-The fact that is easy to get some types of unique sequences is simply not an argument that it is therefore also easy to randomly get functionally specified sequences.
+It is easy to get some types of unique sequences (like the car colors).
+However, this fact is simply not an argument that it is therefore also easy to randomly get functionally specified sequences.

 This final kind of sequence is not random data; it is purposeful specifications for making useful things or doing functional things.
 It would be meaningful to anyone making or doing these things.
 This is the kind of unlikely specification info that fills DNA and therefore, our genes.
 It is the kind that is required for life. note